HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/syndication/manage_synd_subs/wcm_syndication_monitoring/wcm_syndication.md

-# Managing syndicators and subscribers | HCL Digital Experience
+# How to manage syndicators and subscribers

-Syndication transports data from one HCL Web Content Manager instance to another.
+Syndication transports data from one instance of HCL Web Content Manager to another.